Respiratory Technician Certification and Certificate Program Info

 Employment Outlook and Salary Info

-Job growth for respiratory therapists is anticipated to be 28%, faster than the average for all occupations, from 2010-2020, according to BLS.
+Job growth for respiratory therapists is anticipated to be 19%, faster than the average for all occupations, from 2012-2022, according to the U.S. Bureau of Labor Statistics (BLS).
 The population is getting older and seniors will need more respiratory care for bronchitis, pneumonia and emphysema, among other diseases.
-Respiratory therapists made a median annual salary of $55,870 as of May 2012 (BLS data).
+Respiratory therapists made a median annual salary of $56,730 as of March 2015, per the BLS.

 Certification and Continuing Education Information